The missing piece from Mark Carney's Reith lecture on value

 This is the change that is needed alongside all these other initiatives, one that directly and immediately makes enterprises that are not creating value for societies, to return to Mark Carney’s point, less interesting to investors and driving innovation through new enterprises that can create social and financial returns.
 IFRS acts for the public good and since governments are represented on the Monitoring Committee through their capital markets authorities, it should be possible, and it is also absolutely necessary, to align social values with the purpose of financial accounting.

-- Jeremy Nicholls is a director and one of the founders of Social Value International.
+- Jeremy Nicholls is a director and one of the founders of Social Value International, and an ambassador to the Capitals Coalition

 Thanks for reading Pioneers Post.
 As an entrepreneur or investor yourself, you'll know that producing quality work doesn't come free.
 We rely on our subscribers to sustain our journalism – so if you think it's worth having an independent, specialist media platform that covers social enterprise stories, please consider subscribing.
 You'll also be buying social: Pioneers Post is a social enterprise itself, reinvesting all our profits into helping you do good business, better.